TheBlckbird/sandy-factry/README.md

 ![Agile Process](https://learn.microsoft.com/en-us/azure/devops/boards/work-items/guidance/media/alm_pt_scrum_wit_artifacts.png?view=azure-devops)

-- Product backlog items and Tasks are used to track work.
+- Product backlog items (PBIs) and Tasks are used to track work.
 - Bugs track code defects.
 - Epics and features are used to group work under larger scenarios.
 - Bugs can be at the same layer as PBIs or Tasks, depending on the situation

+PBIs are divided into one week sprints.